BokaatiSlippas/YOLO/README.md

-(x,y) for offset from the top-left corner of the grid cell itself h and w for the height and width of the object region C for the probability that there is an object in the region
+(x,y) for offset from the top-left corner of the grid cell itself h and w for the height and width of the object region C for the probability that there is an object in the region (Confidence)

-+n because that is how many classes we have, i.e. probability of class a given object exists in the grid cell
++n because that is how many classes we have, i.e. probability of class a, given object exists in the grid cell

 x and y are 0 to 1 proportion of the grid cell